 Preparing and Reporting on the Schedule of Expenditures of Federal Awards (SEFA) - There are new requirements to the Schedule of Expenditures of Federal Awards.
 Have you begun revising your SEFA to ensure that you are in compliance?
 In this session we will identify these changes and discuss the auditee, auditor, and federal agencies/pass through entities responsibilities for the reporting requirements.

 Single Audit Changes under the Grant Reform - New requirements under the Uniform Grant Guidance are now in effect in determining major programs performed in a Single Audit.
 Will there be more or less federal programs to be audited this year?
 This session will provide you with the step by step approach in determining the major programs to be audited.

 Generally Accepted Government Auditing Standards (GAGAS) Refresher - The Generally Accepted Government Auditing Standards, also known as the Yellow Book, provide a framework for conducting high quality audits with competence, integrity, objectivity, and independence.
 This session will provide an overview of the standards.

 GASB 67 and 68 Implementation - GASB 67 and 68 were implemented last year.
 In this session you will hear the good, bad and ugly from both the State Agency side and Local Government side as to the implementation process and issues that came out of it.

 * SPECIAL PRICING APPLIES TO THIS COURSE:

-NMSCPA member discount and Plan & Save discounts do not apply to this course.
+NMSCPA Member and Plan & Save discounts do not apply.